2/16/2023

 Figure 2 Neutral (amphoteric) phospholipids and anionic phospholipids

 Phospholipids can be zwitterionic (neutral) or anionic, depending on the structure of the polar region and the pH of the medium.
 PC and PE are zwitterionic and have no charge at physiological pH.
-PA, PG, PS, and PI are anionic phospholipids that exhibit an anionic state at physiological pH.
+PA, PG, PS, and PI are anionic phospholipids that exhibit anionic state at physiological pH.
 Natural cationic phospholipids do not exist, but phospholipid compounds with a positive net charge can be obtained synthetically.
 For example, by derivatizing phosphatidylcholine (PC), a new type of cationic phosphatidylcholine can be obtained.

 Figure 3 Synthesis of cationic phospholipids